dark wood look garage door on dark grey blue exterior with light powder blue front door

 What's the best material for a garage door?

-Residential garage doors are generally made from steel, wood, fiberglass, or aluminum.
 Aside from differences in appearance, certain garage door materials will suit specific budgets, climates, and aesthetics.
+Let's break down each material and see how they stack up.

 Steel